Camping and Hiking Backpack: Find your perfect fit

 Measure your waist/hipbone length

 Once again locate your hipbones and measure the edge to edge length.
 Most of the backpacks featured with an attached hip belt, and the size of the hip belt varies from mid 20″ to mid 40″.
-You need to choose the backpack with right hip belt size that fits you, because most of the load should be supported by your hip, and if the hip belt will get loose you may face problem on the road.
+You need to choose the backpack with the right hip belt size that fits you, because most of the load should be supported by your hip, and if the hip belt will get loose you may face problems on the road.

 That’s all… Let’s hike with a perfect backpack